 You are involved in a trial comparing the use of drug-eluting balloons and drug-eluting stents in long femoropopliteal lesions.
 What have the results shown?

-This study was led by the group of Prof Zeller.
+This study was led by Prof Zeller.
 We have showed that drug-eluting balloons might be as effective as drug-eluting stents in long superficial femoral artery lesions.

 What other topics are you researching at the moment?

-My special interest is in further development of local drug delivery for prevention of restenosis.
+My special interest is in the further development of local drug delivery for the prevention of restenosis.
 Another interesting approach is the use of resorbable stents.